The Atlantic Civil War Reader

 In 1857, after decades of legislative compromises, slave rebellions, and sectional squabbles, the United States stood poised on a knife’s edge.
-That year, the Supreme Court ruled in the notorious Dred Scott case that black people were not and could never become citizens and that the national government lacked the authority to ban slavery in federal territories.
+That year, the Supreme Court ruled in the notorious Dred Scott case that black people were not, and could never become, citizens, and that the national government lacked the authority to ban slavery in federal territories.
 Abolitionists and pro-slavery groups were waging a violent struggle over slavery in Kansas.
 And the Republican Party, founded and supported in part by anti-slavery activists, had just run its first official candidate for the presidency in 1856 and was preparing to challenge the Democrats’ federal power and—many Democrats feared—the institution of slavery itself.

 It was at this fraught national moment that a group of New Englanders met at the Parker House in Boston to found The Atlantic.
 Though all of them were staunch opponents of slavery, they were also concerned that the hyper-partisanship of the era limited the exchange of ideas.
 In the magazine’s mission statement, published in the first issue in November 1857, the founders vowed, “The Atlantic will be the organ of no party or clique,” but would work to advance the “American idea” and “rank itself with that body of men which is in favor of Freedom, National Progress, and Honor, whether public or private.”